PyrotechClub/coreprelims20/README.md

 #### Audio - The audio used for the commercial was also produced inhouse

-#### 3d Pitch - the 3d modal of the pitch has been also made using blender without any external sourcing.
+#### 3d Pitch - the 3d model of the pitch has been also made using blender without any external sourcing.